Barbados Travel Inspiration

 What to pack for Barbados

-Ready for your first BarbadosSEO?
+Ready for BarbadosSEO?
 Well, it’s time to start packing your bags – or at least think about what to pack.
 It’s in the Caribbean, so pack mostly summer clothes and leave your heavy coats and winter boots at home.
 You won’t need them here!

 - Swimwear: once you see the water it will be impossible to resist going for a dip